schalkventer/react-html-connector/README.md

 import ReactHtmlConnector from 'react-html-connector';

-// Create instance of React HTML Connector const userConnector = new ReactHtmlConnector(React.createElement, ReactDOM.render);
+// Create an instance of React HTML Connector. const userConnector = new ReactHtmlConnector(React.createElement, ReactDOM.render);

-// Define how values from template should be passed as props const query = {
+// Define how values from template should be passed as props. const query = {
   title: 'innerHTML',
   users: [